Doing Good in the Neighborhood Archives

 This week we focus on Reading on the Road, a student-run initiative that collects children’s books and distributes them throughout The Monadnock Region.
 In doing this, Reading on the Road hopes to promote healthy reading habits and provide access to books for all children.
 Since the beginning in 2018, they have provided books to various organizations including Head Start Daycares, The Keene Rec Center, The Keene Community Kitchen, The Salvation Army, Keene Community Education, and various after school programs in the region.

-This Friday, join Elise Valentine at 5:05pm, as she chats with Georgia and Amelia from Reading on the Road to hear more about this wonderful organization.
+This Friday, join Elise Valentine at 5:05pm, as she chat with Georgia and Amelia from Reading on the Road to hear more about this wonderful organization.

 WEEK OF 9/7